Leaf-Agriculture/docs/docs/operations_overview.md

 and may take about 20 minutes to finish.

 :::info Merging operation files with Leaf
-Learn more about how to merge files into operations in our blog:  [Merging operation files with Leaf] [https://medium.com/leaf-agriculture/merge-of-files-into-operations-1e62726df64d]
+Learn more about how to merge files into operations in our blog:  [Merging operation files with Leaf] [medium_url]
 :::

 When manually uploading (in a zip), you can select which provider the files